ahmednasri05/NU-ImageEval2025-ArabicCaptioning/README.md

 # NU-ImageEval2025-ArabicCaptioning

-Repository for the paper *“NU_Internship Team at ImageEval 2025: Enhancing Domain-Specific Arabic Captioning via Fine-Tuning and RAG”*.
+Repository for the paper *“NU_Internship team at ImageEval 2025: From Zero-Shot to Ensembles: Enhancing Grounded Arabic Image Captioning”*.
 Contains code, notebooks, and experiments on fine-tuning and retrieval-augmented generation for Arabic image captioning.

 ## References